 Rural highways are a common place for car accidents to occur than traditional highways.
-Since there are usually less drivers on the road, a driver will most likely get distracted and crash.
+Since there are usually fewer drivers on the road, a driver will most likely get distracted and crash.

 6. Parking Lots

-Parking lots are prone for car accidents to occur since there are no rules set in place.
+Parking lots are prone to car accidents to occur since there are no rules set in place.
 Being in close proximity to another vehicle can cause bent bumpers and scraped paint.